-Movement in the account was mainly due to the use of deposit of villa owners for back of house facilities improvement of the resort subsidiary.
+Movement in the account was mainly due to the payment of villa owners for future back of house facilities improvement of the resort subsidiary.

-Cumulative Translation Adjustment
+Cumulative Translation Adjustment (CTA)

-This account includes translation adjustments of Anscor International, Inc., Cirrus Medical Staffing, Inc. and Cirrus Global, Inc.'s subsidiary IQHPC.
+This account includes translation adjustments of Anscor International, Inc., Cirrus Medical Staffing, Inc. and Cirrus Global, Inc.'s subsidiary, IQHPC.
+Due to lower value of US\$ vis-à-vis Philippine peso, CTA balance decreased by P67.3 million.